elcarim5efil/rollup-plugin-mcss/README.md

   output: './dist/bundle.css',    // output to the path relative to current working directory

-  output: false,                // transpiled css code will be exported as 'export default ${cssCode}' });
+  output: false,                // transpiled css code will be exported as `export default ${cssCode}`

+  transpileOnly: false,         // default, transpile mcss and export it as string, `export default ${cssCode}`

+  transpileOnly: true,         // transpile mcss, and replace the original .mcss code });
 ```